HongbinZheng/SevenSoft/README.txt

 10/22/2018 update
 basic validation for login. able to display error message if user enter wrong password or didn't enter user name

+10/24/2018 update
+update basic look for aisle, and rating star new depencies: react-stars